ddeutils/ddeutil-workflow/docs/examples/workflow_pg.md

 # Extract Postgres

-The hook stage is the hook Python function from any registry location.
+The call stage is the call Python function from any registry location.

 ## Getting Started

-First, you should start create your hook.
+First, you should start create your call.

 ## Examples

-### Hook (Extract & Load)
+### Call (Extract & Load)

 ```yaml
 wf_el_pg_to_lake: